blake-hamm/k3s-config/DEPLOY.md

 sudo kubectl create namespace argocd sudo kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
 ```
+Wait for `deployment.apps/calico-apiserver` to finish before going to the next step.

 ## Core k3s tools
 Now we have a functioning k3s cluster, but set up the rest of the cluster for our homelab with argocd.
 We deploy the `core` argocd applications.
 This will stand up the following tools: